Message from the Chair

 Courses offered in our popular Film Studies program cover a wide range of film genres as well as genres in television and digital and other media.
 Students may take courses in national cinemas and media systems in a global context, industry and production cultures, and reception and fan cultures, and will develop theoretical and historical perspectives on the evolution of film and other media of self-expression.

 In EFS we are a community of students, teachers, writers, and researchers who work in interrelated ways on the study of imaginative expression.
-We share a commitment to that study as a means to better understand the relations of humans to each other and to the world we inhabit.
-In all our programs, our goal is to help students expand their critical understanding of ideas and information and their ability to communicate their own ideas and critical responses effectively.
-Among our alumni are teachers, journalists, professors, editors, lawyers, digital content creators, publishers, game developers, novelists (including Suzette Mayr, winner of the 2022 Giller Prize!), screenwriters, producers, entrepreneurs, speechwriters, marketing executives, and more.
-We are proud of our students’ accomplishments and their innovative work in our programs and beyond!
+Among our alumni are teachers, journalists, professors, editors, lawyers, digital content creators, publishers, game developers, novelists (including Suzette Mayr, winner of the 2022 Giller Prize for Canadian Fiction), screenwriters, producers, entrepreneurs, speechwriters, marketing executives, and more.

 More detailed information about courses and programs is available on the EFS website.
-Please feel free to contact us with any questions
+Please feel free to contact us with any questions.

 Department Chair